- Undergraduate Major Enrollment

 Climate Questions on Course Surveys

-Starting in Winter 2020, we arranged to add climate- and inclusion-focused questions to the end-of-semester course evaluations for all CSE classes.
-We added three quantitative (Likert scale 1-5) questions and one qualitative (free response) question.
-In the first cycle, we analyzed 10,298 quantitative responses and 1,869 qualitative responses.
+In Winter 2020, the DEI Committee added climate- and inclusion-focused questions to the end-of-semester course evaluations for all CSE classes.
+This included three quantitative (Likert scale 1-5) questions and one qualitative (free response) question.
+For AY22-23, the responses were fairly positive: